Estimated reading time: 9 minutes

 To help avoid this, do additional research on your ideal client/customer demographics/interests and then check which social networks are the best fit.
-Here is a post on choosing the right network.
+For example, here is a post on choosing the right network.

 The takeaway: Not every social network is created equal!
 Each network caters to specific demographics and interests.
-DO NOT assume that you understand a social network (for business) because it may be a lot different than you think vs. what you’ve experienced based on personal use.
-They are not one in the same!
+Avoid simply assuming that you understand a social network (for business) because it may be a lot different than you think vs. what you’ve experienced based on personal use.
+Both types of profiles/pages are not the same!

 8. Consider the pros and cons of each social media platform

-Have you used the social network before?
-If not, what complaints have you heard from other businesses?
+Have you implemented social media campaigns before?
+What complaints have you heard from other businesses?
 What are some of the benefits?

 Another huge social media challenge for small businesses is that sometimes the person who manages social media isn’t familiar with the channel or its functionalities.

 On the other hand, sometimes, the owner buys into a social network based on word-of-mouth and sets up a profile without additional thought.

 Now don’t get me wrong, sometimes these situations work out great.
 However, with more and more social networks launching and an ever-increasing number of options than ever before, social media marketing is getting complex!

 The takeaway: Before hitting publish on your new social media profile, do additional research on the social network and get to know it like the back of your hand.
-Sure you won’t figure everything out right away, but you can save yourself a lot of grief by understanding the options that are out there and determining which ones will work best for your business vs. finding out after you’ve already launched.
+Sure, you won’t figure everything out right away, but you can save yourself a lot of grief by understanding the options out there and determining which ones will work best for your business vs. finding out after you’ve already launched.

 That’s All for Now!